Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 The American Society of Civil Engineers (ASCE) supports:

-• The careful and well-designed management of atmospheric water (also known as “weather modification” or “cloud seeding”) to enhance water supply for agriculture, municipal, hydroelectric generation, winter and summer recreation and tourism or to reduce agricultural and structural hail damage, or to disperse certain types of fog.
+• The careful and well-designed management of atmospheric water (also known as “weather modification” or “cloud seeding”) to enhance water supply, reduce agricultural and structural hail damage, and to disperse certain types of fog.

 • Dissemination of the results and findings of all atmospheric water management programs and projects to the professional community, water managers, and the public via publication of study results in peer-reviewed scientific journals.